 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Update: Alaska and American have reversed course!
-In addition to Alaska expanding their partnership with American, they will now be joining the Oneworld Alliance sometime in mid-2021.
+In addition to Alaska expanding its partnership with American, Alaska will now join the Oneworld Alliance on March 31, 2021.

 American Airlines and Alaska Airlines have announced additional cutbacks to an already-diminished partnership.
 As of March 1, 2020 reciprocal award mile redemptions between the airlines will no longer be available.
 Additionally, Alaska Airlines Mileage Plan members will no longer be able to earn Alaska miles on international American Airlines flights.

 Back in January 2018, Alaska and American made the first round of major cuts to their partnership.
 These changes included: